-For example, I’m signed up with the ShopHer affiliate network (as are many bloggers) because they have a lot of paid survey and money-saving offers that will appeal to my readers.
+For example, I'm signed up as an affiliate for Ultimate Bundles (as are many bloggers) because they have or have had many blogging and work at home related bundles that will appeal to my readers.
 I can earn a commission every time I link to one of their offers on this blog and use the affiliate link they provide that is unique to that offer.

-Then, if a reader clicks through the link and buys or signs up for what I recommended, I will earn a small amount of money per lead or per sale!
+Then, if a reader clicks through the link and buys or signs up for what I recommended, I will earn a set amount of money per lead or per sale!